roccobalocco/myapp/README.md

 ## Model Value

 The value of the application comes out from the quantity of users that can visit it, thus the business model should be something like affiliation or ads-based.
-Obviously you have to expand the road that the website can cover to attract more users and more money.
+Obviously you have to expand the roads list to attract more users and more money.

 <p align="right">(<a href="#top">back to top</a>)</p>